bilalbox/mule-jenkins-cloudhub-demo/README.md

-# IRS MuleSoft Docker Lab
+# MuleSoft Docker Lab
-> MuleSoft lab infrastructure for training Infinite folks
+> MuleSoft lab infrastructure for training

 This deploys a simple "Hello World" application to MuleSoft CloudHub using Jenkins Blue Ocean pipeline.
-It requires an active [AnyPoint Platform](https://anypoint.mulesoft.com) account. of docker containers to create the infrastructure required to support Infinite Resource Solutions' MuleSoft training labs.
+It requires an active [AnyPoint Platform](https://anypoint.mulesoft.com) account. of docker containers to create the infrastructure required to support MuleSoft training labs.
 What is docker?
 See [Learning](#learning) at the end of this document.